developwithpassion/fakes-rspec/README.md

 gem 'developwithpassion_fakes-rspec'
 ```

-When you install the gem it will install the rspec gem also, so you will immediately ready to go.
+When you install the gem it will install the rspec gem also, so you will be immediately ready to go.

 ##Usage